aniketkulkarni2013/springboot_assignment/README.md

    - FetchType and Cascade and orpahan removal -http://www.java2s.com/Tutorials/Java/JPA/0300__JPA_ElementCollection_String_Map.htm

- DONE.

 3. Configure the Datasource , connection pool ,transaction management,Hibernate.
 DONE.
-(If possible do manual configuration if time permits for all things)

 4. Configure spring JPA repositories.And showcase your skillset in building the queries using JPQL and the method signatures.
+DONE

 		  add repository methods
 		  write JPQL to fetch User payments.

-     Almost DONE

 5. Implement search API with pagination, filter, sort features on top of multiple entities.
+DONE

 	 Use Pagination with search